isomerpages/synapxe-healix/_tech-stack/Data Engineering/Data Lakehouse.md

 <img style="width: 100%" height="auto" width="100%" alt="Our Partners' Logo" src="/images/Entities Logo/all_entities_logo.png">
 </div>
 <h1>Data Lakehouse Architecture</h1>
-<p>A data lakehouse is a new, open data management architecture that combines
+<p>A <strong>data lakehouse</strong> is a new, open data management architecture
-the flexibility, cost-efficiency, and scale of data lakes with the data management and ACID transactions of data warehouses, enabling business intelligence (BI) and machine learning (ML) on all data.</p>
+that combines the flexibility, cost-efficiency, and scale of data lakes with the data management and ACID transactions of data warehouses, enabling business intelligence (BI) and machine learning (ML) on all data.</p>
 <h2>Tool: Databricks</h2>
-<p>Databricks is built on lakehouse architecture, which combines the best
+<p><strong>Databricks</strong> is built on lakehouse architecture, which combines
-elements of data lakes and data warehouses to help reduce costs and deliver on data and AI initiatives faster.
+the best elements of data lakes and data warehouses to help reduce costs and deliver on data and AI initiatives faster.
 Built on open source and open standards, a lakehouse simplifies the data estate by eliminating the silos that historically complicate data and AI.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="DataBricks Logo" src="/images/Product Logos/databricks-logo.png">
 </div>